-Both "DOS4GW.EXE" and the loader help file "RSIHELP.EXP" must also be located in one of the directories listed in the DOS PATH environment variable.
-See the section entitled "Debugging DOS/4G(W) 32-bit DOS Extender Applications" on page 132 for more information on debugging applications that use the DOS/4GW DOS extender.

-PLS One or more of "RUN386.EXE" (or "TNT.EXE"), "DBGLIB.REX", "PLSHELP.EXP", and "PEDHELP.EXP" must be located in one of the directories listed in the DOS PATH environment variable.
-See the section entitled "Debugging Phar Lap 32-bit DOS Extender Applications" on page 133 for more information on debugging applications that use the Phar Lap DOS extender.
+- CW Both "CWSTUB.EXE" and the loader help file "CWHELP.EXE" must also be located in one of the directories listed in the DOS PATH environment variable.
+See the section entitled "Debugging CauseWay 32-bit DOS Extender Applications" on page 110 for more information on debugging applications that use the CauseWay DOS extender. - RSI Both "DOS4GW.EXE" and the loader help file "RSIHELP.EXP" must also be located in one of the directories listed in the DOS PATH environment variable.
+See the section entitled "Debugging DOS/4G(W) 32-bit DOS Extender Applications" on page 110 for more information on debugging applications that use the DOS/4GW DOS extender. - PLS One or more of "RUN386.EXE" (or "TNT.EXE"), "DBGLIB.REX", "PLSHELP.EXP", and "PEDHELP.EXP" must be located in one of the directories listed in the DOS PATH environment variable.
+See the section entitled "Debugging Phar Lap 32-bit DOS Extender Applications" on page 110 for more information on debugging applications that use the Phar Lap DOS extender.